CDSoft/panda/doc/panda.md

 - diagrams ([Graphviz], [PlantUML], [ditaa], [Asymptote], [blockdiag], [mermaid]...)

 Panda is heavily inspired by [abp](http:/cdelord.fr/abp) reimplemented as a [Pandoc Lua filter].

+If you need a more generic text preprocessor, [UPP] may be a better choice.

 Open source
 ===========